santhoshsai3/CMPE255-TermProject/paper/paper.md

 <img width="1264" alt="Screen Shot 2022-05-03 at 10 40 09 PM" src="https://user-images.githubusercontent.com/93508580/166628050-b06aafd3-4c44-43aa-a889-7785e9755bc2.png">

+So here we can see there are only 3 attributes to the data that re ProductID, UserID and the ratings for different combinations of these two.
+There is also time stamp which is not of more use for us.
+From the above graph we can see that there are actually enough no of data samples to make a recommendation system with satisfactory conclusions.

+From the above graph we can also see that the Total size of records is much higher than the no of unique users and no of unique products.
+That means there are range of rating values for different combination of users and Products.
+Which makes this dataset a perfect fit for Colloberative Filtering.

 A bar plot is plotted to show the ratings given by the users and the mosted rated products

 <img width="1285" alt="Screen Shot 2022-05-03 at 10 44 23 PM" src="https://user-images.githubusercontent.com/93508580/166628372-2a8d94a5-4e2a-4b2c-a75d-1f2a3d60a901.png">

+From the above we can see that the ratings from all the user tends to be on the higher side which gives rise to posibility of user bias.
+To eliminate this noramlization can be done as explained below.

 <img width="1276" alt="Screen Shot 2022-05-03 at 10 45 24 PM" src="https://user-images.githubusercontent.com/93508580/166628449-9ea9eec2-b535-4eb8-900c-1fad60c3f7e8.png">

+Here we can see some products tend to have more no of ratings than other.
+In some cases its disproportionately higher.
+So to eliminate this we have filtered out the products keeping a threshold for minimun no of ratings.

 In order to find the average rating provided by individual users we plotted a histogram by grouping the userid aganist the ratings and also to show the number of ratings per product